-- > Scalable and replicable.
-Current U.S. efforts to design targeted, country-specific energy investment packages (for example, in Ukraine or South Africa) are ad hoc.
+- > Systemic approach not a set of disparate transactions.
+This has three major components: [1] strengthening U.S. capacity to support the critical infrastructure that makes energy delivery possible; [2] building a pipeline of high-quality projects ready that can absorb U.S. and private sector capital; and [3] holding partners accountable for key policy reforms.
+In contrast to a narrow focus on financing generation assets, this initiative must target earlier-stage project preparation for generation while also considering (and addressing, where appropriate) other key aspects including system planning; grid networks; and the development of robust customer bases and markets to support long-term investment. - > Scalable and replicable.
+Current U.S. efforts to design country-specific energy investment packages (for example, in Ukraine or South Africa) are ad hoc.
 While this may be workable in specific, limited instances, such an approach makes it impossible to efficiently replicate the effort when a new need arises and increases the risk of unnecessary duplication of effort. - ➤ Sustainable over time with bipartisan backing.
 Energy sector investment occurs over a relatively long time frame.
 A single power plant takes several years to develop and institutional reform and regulatory design can take much longer, necessitating shared commitment by both the U.S. and its partner government.
 In addition, in order to take risks, private sector partners must have sufficient confidence in market reforms and U.S. partnership.
 This initiative will only succeed if it ensures continued support over a specific time frame and secures sufficient bipartisan backing to endure beyond any particular White House administration.

-D. The How: Options for Institutional Structure
+D. The How: Proposed Institutional Structure